 So this means, sending Dr. Koury an email inquiry will help you find the admission requirements.
 Usually, they will respond to prospective students.

 - GRE Test Scores and Scoring

 I am a final year undergraduate student from Anna University (India).
 I am very much interested to pursue my graduate studies at your institution.
 I have a percentage of 83.32.
 I would like to know about the minimum GRE scores for pursuing graduate studies in biotechnology.
 I have a GRE score of 950 (verbal 310 and quantitative 640).
 Will I be eligible to apply to your program??
 I have great interest in biotechnology.
 I have strong profile with paper presentations and projects.
 Will these factors help me in getting a graduate program admission at your prestigious institution??

 Your GRE scores are not competitive for admission as you need at least 1,100 total.
 This is based on the scores our accepted applicants have had over the last few years.

 Stephen T. Koury, Ph.D.

 Director of Graduate Studies

 University at Buffalo, 26 Cary Hall

 Buffalo, NY 14214

-If you questions related to the project/research, you can send email to particular professors, but not for admission requirements.
+If you questions related to a project / research, you can send emails to particular professors but not necessarily concerning admission requirements.